Mt. San Antonio College to UC Berkeley

 Frequently Asked Questions

 What GPA do I need to transfer from Mt.
-SAC to UC Berkeley for a health-related major?
+San Antonio College to UC Berkeley?

-What courses should I take at Mt.
-SAC to prepare for a pre-nursing path at UC Berkeley?
+What science courses do I need to take at Mt.
+SAC for a health sciences path to UC Berkeley?

 Explore More